GMP equalisation tax information

 Lifetime Allowance: a reminder

-The Lifetime Allowance applies to the overall value of UK pension benefits (apart from the State Pension) you can build up over your working life without triggering an extra tax charge.
-At the point that you start to take your benefits, they are tested against the Lifetime Allowance.
-If you go over it, you will have to pay an extra tax charge on the amount above the allowance.
+Historically and up to 5 April 2024, the Lifetime Allowance applied to the overall value of UK pension benefits (apart from the State Pension) you could build up over your working life without triggering an extra tax charge.
+At the point that you started to take your benefits, they were tested against the Lifetime Allowance.
+If you went over it, you would have had to pay an extra tax charge on the amount above the allowance.

 Please note: The Lifetime Allowance will not affect most people.
 It is your responsibility to check whether or not your benefits go over any HM Revenue & Customs allowances.